High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Conclusion

-Future work includes applying the presented framework to one-dimensional models involving a multiphase foam layer at the surface, and also the coupling of the one-dimensional code with a 2D or 3D CFD tool to more accurately describe surface phenomena in detailed heterogeneous solid propellant simulation codes, e.g. COMPAS from ONERA \cite{dmitry_compas}, or as an accurate dynamic boundary condition for combustion chamber simulations with the 3D multiphysics CFD tool CEDRE from ONERA \cite{CEDREsoftware}, avoiding costly mesh refinement near the propellant surface.
+Future work includes applying the presented framework to one-dimensional models involving a multiphase foam layer at the surface, and adapting the approach to higher-dimensional detailed heterogeneous combustion codes for solid propellants, e.g. \textsc{Compas}\cite{dmitry_compas} from ONERA.
+The code \textsc{Vulc1D} has already been successfully coupled as a dynamic boundary condition for combustion chamber simulations with the 3D multiphysics CFD tool \textsc{Cedre} from ONERA \cite{CEDREsoftware}, avoiding costly CFD mesh refinement near the propellant surface \cite{aiaa2021,maThese}.
+Eventually, the proposed time strategy is not dependent on the chosen spatial discretisation and other spatial schemes could be envisioned without changing the conclusion of our study.
+As mentioned in the course of the paper, the numerical strategy can be applied to any other one-dimensional combustion problem in the low-Mach limit involving homogeneous or spray combustion.
+When index-2 algebraic variables are involved, the order obtained on such variables is limited by the stage order of the method \cite{Petzold_DAE,hairer_book2}.
+This situation occurs either for the strain rate eigenvalue for counterflow diffusion flames or in multi-dimensional Navier-Stokes equations, either incompressible or in the low-Mach limit \cite{nguessan2020,nguessan2019}; however the proposed strategy should be equally of interest in such cases.